-The CMP NextGen solution is being vetted as part of the FY 2022 Program Offer effort to ensure that it will meet the MCDA's complex requirements.
+The CMP NextGen solution is being vetted to ensure that it will meet the MCDA's complex requirements.
 In anticipation of a successful proof of concept, this program offer will operationalize that solution in a cloud production environment with full integration with other supporting business applications for document management, data exchanges with local law enforcement agencies, and reporting.
-Funding decisions for this program are made in cooperation with MCDA, the Chair's Office, Central Budge.
+Funding decisions for this program are made in cooperation with MCDA, the Chair's Office, Central Budget.

-Performance Measures Measure Type Primary Measure FY21 Actual FY22 Budgeted FY22 Estimate FY23 Offer Output Percentage of key milestones met based on approved project plan N/A N/A N/A 75% Outcome Number of Employees trained and able to fully use HTC CMP NextGen N/A N/A N/A 170 Performance Measures Descriptions
+Performance Measures Measure Type Primary Measure FY21 Actual FY22 Budgeted FY22 Estimate FY23 Offer Output Percentage of key milestones met based on approved project plan N/A N/A N/A 75% Outcome Number of Employees trained and able to fully use HTC CMP NextGen N/A N/A N/A 170 Performa nce Measures Descriptions